starryeyez024/patternfly-atomic/CODE-GUIDELINES.md

 PatternFly is license under the [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0).

-- Always the Apache v2.0 license header on each scss files:
+- Always add the Apache v2.0 license header at the top of each scss files.
-- Leave three blank lines bellow
+- Leave three blank lines bellow.

 ### 2. DocBlock

-- Includes the name of the component and a optional comment.
+- Includes the name of the component and an optional comment.
-- Leave three blank lines bellow
+- Leave three blank lines bellow.

 ### 3. Section

-The Section comment works as a section divider or a describes a block of code.
+The Section comment is a section divider or describes a block of code.

-- Leave three blank lines above
-- Leave one blank lines bellow
+- Leave one blank lines above.

 ### 4. Line

-- Describes a specific line of code.
+Describes a specific line of code.

 <!-- ============================================================================================== -->

 ## Naming Selectors

-Add any useful or specific meaning via a mechanism that will not inhibit your and your team’s ability to recycle and reuse CSS.
+Create names with useful or specific meaning via a mechanism that will not inhibit your and your team’s ability to recycle and reuse CSS.

+- Keep classes lowercase.
-- Keep classes lowercase and use dashes (not underscores or camelCase).
+- Use dashes to separate words (not underscores or camelCase).
-- Avoid excessive and arbitrary shorthand notation. `.btn` is useful for button, but `.s` doesn't mean anything.
+- Avoid excessive and arbitrary shorthand notation, e.g., `.btn` is useful for button, but `.s` doesn't mean anything.
 - Keep classes as short and succinct as possible.
-- Use meaningful names; use structural or purposeful names over presentational.
+- Use meaningful names, use structural or purposeful names over presentational.
-- Use `.js-*` classes to denote behavior (as opposed to style), but keep these classes out of your CSS.
+- Use `.js-*` classes to denote behaviour (as opposed to style), but keep these classes out of your CSS.
 - Apply these same rules when creating Sass variable names.

 ```sass